91,99 €

 Autorenporträt

 Kirk Lougheed is Assistant Professor of Philosophy and Director of the Center for Research on Faith and Human Flourishing at LCC International University.
 He is also a Research Associate at the University of Pretoria.
-He is the author of many articles or book chapters in African philosophy, philosophy of religion, and ethics.
-His seventh monograph is A Moral Theory of Liveliness: A Secular Interpretation of African Life Force (OUP, 2025).
+He is the author of many articles and books on African philosophy, philosophy of religion, and ethics.
+His seventh monograph is A Moral Theory of Liveliness: A Secular Interpretation of African Life Force (2025).